 [2] Summer Rating ("ICAP").
-[3] The actual generation attribution

-The actual generation attributable to LIPA's 18% ownership interest in NMP2.
+[3] The actual generation attributable to LIPA's 18% ownership interest in NMP2.

-^[4] Includes on- and off-Island resources under contract at time of peak.
+[4] Includes on- and off-Island resources under contract at time of peak.
 Including but not limited to the resources of the contract.

 [5] Equal to Capacity less Demand.
-[6] Amounts shown for 2016 through

-Amounts shown for 2016 through 2020 include sales for resale, Long Island Choice, Grumman Campus, Recharge NY and BNL Hydro and excludes Load Modifiers.
+[6] Amounts shown for 2017 through 2021 include sales for resale, Long Island Choice, Grumman Campus, Recharge NY and BNL Hydro and excludes Load Modifiers.